oppia/oppia-web-developer-docs/Privacy-aware-programming.md

 Do not store any **sensitive** data (see above for the explanation of **sensitive** data).

-An example of a good practice in Oppia codebase:
+An example of a good practice in the Oppia codebase:

 *   We have a process that periodically deletes models that were marked as deleted and also some models that contain user queries.
 *   Users can register with only a small number of information and the other data are provided on a completely voluntary basis.